vyasriday/react-pick-color/README.md

-# React Pick Color
+# Pick Color

-I did pick color as part of my learning of how state management works in react.
-The project does not use redux and helped me learn about changing states at nested levels.
+### Pick color is a react app that uses react's native state management and html5 canvas.
+The projets also implements react hooks wherever required.

+### The project is part of my learning process of react.js